Steve DeAngelo has been called “the father of the cannabis industry” and has done more to change cannabis than almost anyone else alive.

 He actually has some local ties.
-DeAngelo said his family is from Philadelphia and South Jersey and he said spent some time in Cape May.
+DeAngelo said his family is from Philadelphia and South Jersey, and he spent time in Cape May.

-DeAngelo said the hat was like the “hats I wear but he never cut his braids.
+DeAngelo said the hat he wore are like the “hats I wear, but he never cut his braids.
 And I will never cut my braid either,” he said.

 Steve DeAngelo and the Cannabis Industry

 In 2006, he was awarded a medical cannabis license in the city of Oakland, CA. He sought to make Harborside the gold standard of a marijuana dispensary.
 With several dispensary locations throughout California, Harborside is publicly traded on the Canadian stock exchange.
 He then created Steep Hill laboratory to test cannabis after having issues with other labs.

 Not long after, he co-founded Arcview Group with Troy Dayton, the first cannabis investment company.
 Steve DeAngelo said it is one of the top 10 Angel investor networks inside and outside of cannabis in the United States.

 He has been involved in cannabis since his teens.

 “I’ve been a cannabis activist and entrepreneur since I encountered the plant at 13.
 I had a transformational experience that first time and wanted cannabis to be part of my life,” Steve DeAngelo said.
 “I made legalization of cannabis my mission at an early age.”